Offshore Catering

 • Microbial contamination of food by bacteria and mould that cause food poisoning and food-borne diseases.
 Unfortunately, bacteria can infect the intestines, causing inflammation and difficulty in absorbing nutrients, leading to diarrhoea.

-• Chemical contamination of food, for example, pesticides, metals and residues from cleaning, can taint food and cause food poisoning.
+• Chemical contamination of food, for example, pesticides, metals, and residues from cleaning, can taint food and cause food poisoning.
 In fact, some bacteria produce chemicals in foods (toxins) that are poisonous to the digestive system, and can lead to nausea, vomiting, kidney failure, and even death.

 • Unpredictable temperatures at offshore establishments can affect food differently and pose a biological hazard.